digipres/publications/ipres/ipres-2018/papers/off-topic-memento-toolkit.md

   to the best F1 score for each measure.
 We also provide an overview of potential future directions that the toolkit may take.'
 creators:
-- Jones, Shawn
+- Shawn Jones
-- Nelson, Michael
+- Michael Nelson
-- Weigle, Michele
+- Michele Weigle
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:923618/download
 grand_parent: iPRES